-- A Pass designation means the required standards were met. - An AAS Pass designation mean the required standard was not met but an AAS was approved for the MCP or a Delivery System Alternative Access Standard was granted. - A Pass with Conditions designation means the MCP's submission did not fully meet the required submission standards, and DHCS imposed a temporary access compliance standard for the MCP to maintain until all ANC deficiencies are corrected.
+- " An AAS Pass designation mean the required standard was not met but an AAS was approved for the MCP, or a Delivery System Alternative Access Standard was granted. - " A Pass with Conditions designation means the MCP's submission did not fully meet the required submission standards, and DHCS imposed a temporary access compliance standard for the MCP to maintain until all ANC deficiencies are corrected.
 DHCS is actively working with the plan to ensure the AAS are properly submitted and meet DHCS' requirements for approval.

 MCPs under the Pass with Conditions designation will face a Corrective Action Plan (CAP).
 Under the CAP, DHCS establishes temporary access standards with which each MCP must comply.
-These, include, but are not limited to, authorization of out-of-network referrals and provisions transportation services.
+These, include, but are not limited to, authorization of out-ofnetwork referrals and provisions transportation services.
 DHCS also mandates CAPs for each deficient ANC component for specific MCPs.
 MCPs must comply with the CAP requirements until the MCP corrects all specified deficiencies and DHCS closes the CAP.
-DHCS publishes a report detailing each MCP's CAP on its website and the findings of DHCS' network adequacy determinations are detailed in the "2022 ANC MCP-Specific Findings Excel File."
+DHCS publishes a report detailing each MCP's CAP on its website and the findings of DHCS' network adequacy determinations are detailed in the "2023 ANC MCP-Specific Findings Excel File."
+16